stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-That's you.
+That's you. _(resumes reading)_

->"--Since he's been on multiple Rusty Quill podcasts, [__BEN:__ I'm everywhere.] how does doing Stellar Firma (which is 'semi-improvised')--"
+>"--Since he's been on multiple Rusty Quill podcasts, [__BEN:__ I'm everywhere.] how does doing Stellar Firma (which is 'semi-improvised')"--

 Semi-improvised in quotes there.
-Kind of a bit sarcastic, but okay.
+Kind of a bit sarcastic, but okay-- _(resumes reading)_

->"--Compared to Magnus Archives (mostly? all? scripted) and RQGaming (all/mostly improvised)?"
+>"compared to Magnus Archives (mostly? all? scripted) and RQGaming (all/mostly improvised)"--

 There's a lot of subclauses in that question, Ben.

 #### BEN

 Well, I mean, let's actually-- we can put some of these to bed.
 Stellar Firma is, except for the intros and outros, entirely improvised,[__TIM:__ Yes...] which is semi-improvised, and then Magnus Archives is all scripted. [__TIM:__ Yep.]As far as I know.
-Unless Jonny's riffing some fat beats of words. [__TIM:__ Riffing some cosmic Pura beats.] _(stilted)_ Yep.
+Unless Jonny's riffing some fat beats of words.

+#### TIM

+Riffing some cosmic horror beats.

+#### BEN

+_(stilted)_ Yep.
 And RQG Gaming is-- Yeah.
-Oh no, RQ Gaming, god we have such a bad n-- Alex is probably gonna edit that out, but genuinely __[Tim laughs]__ Rusty Quill Gaming Podcast is a terrible name.
+Oh no, RQ Gaming, god we have such a bad-- Alex is probably gonna edit that out, but genuinely __[Tim laughs]__ Rusty Quill Gaming Podcast is a terrible name.
 We didn't know what we were doing.
 It is all mostly improvised.

 #### TIM